Mike Haridopolos: Political career

+Term as Senate President

-During his first term as Senate President, he oversaw the balancing of the state's budget which suffered a $4 billion shortfall, without raising taxes or fees.
-Beyond that the Senate also authorized SmartCap, a constitutional amendment that, if adopted, will place strict caps on government spending, as well as the Health Care Freedom Amendment which fights back against the government takeover of health care.
+During his first term as Senate President, he oversaw the balancing of the state's budget which suffered a $4 billion shortfall.

 That same year, the Senate also passed more than $300 million in tax relief, including a measure that effectively eliminates the corporate income tax burden for nearly half the roughly 30,000 Florida businesses that currently pay the tax; reformed Florida's entitlement programs, including the state's pension, welfare and Medicaid systems; reformed the state's education system; tightened regulations on unauthorized sales of habit-forming drugs; and reformed the state's growth management laws.

-The Orlando Sentinel called the passage of these various measures "…some of the most conservative legislation ever passed out of the state Senate..."

-During the 2012 Legislative Session, Haridopolos enumerated his goals.
-The News Service of Florida reported that "…he [Haridopolos] said the three things he wanted to pass, aside from the two claims bills, were the governor's three big priorities: the increased K-12 education spending, the PIP auto insurance reform, and the tax cut and economic development package.
-Adding those three to the claims bills, he was five-for-five.

-Defending the innocent

-In 2010, Haridopolos began to pursue the creation of an innocence commission.
-The Orlando Sentinel reported that the commission "would study Florida's disturbing practice of imprisoning innocent people."

-The same article noted that "…few [lawmakers], however, make lasting impacts — and life-changing differences.
-Right now, State Sen. Mike Haridopolos is leading a charge to make such a difference."
-Haridopolos did ultimately secure funding for the creation of the Innocence Commission.
+Florida Innocence Commission

 In 2005, Haridopolos supported a claim from Wilton Dedge that he had been convicted and wrongfully imprisoned for 22 years.
 He was exonerated by DNA testing in August 2004.
 The claim bill, which awarded Dedge $2 million in compensation, passed in the Florida Legislature during a special session in 2005.
+In 2010, he began to pursue the creation of an innocence commission.
+The commission sought to review cases where Floridians were possibly falsely imprisoned.

-In 2012, Haridopolos helped pass two claims bills to compensate victims of government negligence.
+In 2012, Haridopolos helped pass two claims bills to compensate victims of wrongful imprisonment.
 One was a claim for William Dillon, who had been wrongfully incarcerated for 27 years.
 He was exonerated after DNA testing.
 He was compensated $1.35 million by the Florida Legislature.
 The other was for Eric Brody, who suffered catastrophic injuries after being struck by a police cruiser in 1999.
 He was compensated $10.75 million for ongoing medical care.

 At the close of the 2012 Legislative Session, a News Service of Florida story noted that "Two lives may be changed for the better by the cash, a long-lasting effect of Haridopolos' persistence."